Classification of real Bott manifolds and acyclic digraphs: Introduction

 As remarked before, a real Bott manifold admits a flat riemannian metric.
 We note that the cancellation property above fails to hold for general compact flat riemannian manifolds \cite{char65-1}.
 It would be interesting to ask whether Theorem~\ref{main1} and Corollary~\ref{main1coro} hold for any (real) toric manifolds.

 Our combinatorial interpretation allows us to discover several numerical invariants of real Bott manifolds up to diffeomorphism.
 Interestingly, those invariants can be thought of as a refinement of the topological and geometrical properties of real Bott manifolds.
 We will discuss them in Section~\ref{sec:invariant}.
-In particular, we prove the following theorem, which confirms that the toral rank conjecture \cite[p.280]{al-pu93} holds for real Bott manifolds. \begin{theo} Let $A$ be a Bott matrix in $\T(n)$.
+In particular, we prove the following theorem, which confirms that the toral rank conjecture \cite[p.280]{al-pu93} holds for real Bott manifolds. \begin{theo} Let $A\in\T(n)$.
 If $M(A)$ admits an effective topological action of a torus $T^k$ of dimension $k$, then

 \end{theo}